 The "artifacts" command group

 When using the CLI, you can also make custom artifacts available by pointing the binary to a folder containing their definitions using the --definitions flag.
-This would allow the artifacts commands to work with the contents of those custom artifacts as well.
+This will load the custom artifacts and allow the artifacts commands to include them as well.

-If you want these commands work with your server’s artifact repository, they will need access to the server’s datastore, and therefore need to read the server.config.yaml in order to find the datastore.
+If you want these commands work with your server’s artifact repository (as defined in your server config), they will need access to the server’s datastore, and therefore need to read the server.config.yaml in order to find the datastore.
 This means that these commands will need to be run with the --config (or -c) flag.

-If you do not specify --config then you will be working with the built-in artifact repository, which means the default artifacts compiled into the binary, and possibly also custom artifacts if using a binary that has an embedded config.
+If you do not specify --config then you will be working with the built-in artifact repository only - that is, the default artifacts compiled into the binary and possibly also custom artifacts if you are using a binary that has an embedded config (such as an offline collector).

 [ artifacts list ]